-These seasoned Parmesan potato wedges are quick and easy to make and come out perfect every time.
-They are great as a side, appetizer, or even as a delicious snack on their own.
+These extra-crispy Baked Potato Wedges are quick and easy to make and come out perfect every time.
+Oven-baked potato wedges are great as a side, appetizer, or even as a delicious snack on their own.

-These would make the perfect combo with our Perfect Burger.
-Make these for your next game day party, and you will have a happy crowd.
+These would make the perfect combo with our Smash Burgers or Chicken Sandwiches.
+Make this for your next game day party or summer BBQ, and you will have a happy crowd.
 Watch the easy video tutorial and you’ll be on your way to making the best homemade potato wedges.

 This post may contain affiliate links.
 Read my disclosure policy.